 Everything starts with a need.
-There was a need to have a decentralized form of transaction to carry out huge transfers anonymously and tackle the inflation risk!
-This need for a fast transaction without the influence of a middle man gave birth to Bitcoin!
+There was a need to have a decentralised form of transaction to carry out huge transfers anonymously and tackle the inflation risk!
+This need for a fast transaction without the influence of a middleman gave birth to Bitcoin!

 The crypto coin operates on blockchain technology which acts as an electronic public ledger.
-It can be controlled by anyone in the world.
-All you need is a working internet connection & anonymously you’re in the crypto space.
+Anyone in the world can control it.
+All you need is a working internet connection & anonymity, and you’re in crypto.
 These transactions within the crypto space can be tracked & verified using this ledger.
-The blockchain is visible to everyone on the blockchain network which affects verification.
+The blockchain is visible to everyone on the blockchain network, which affects verification.

 In November 2008, Satoshi Nakamoto shared a white paper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System.”
 He shared this via email to elite cryptographers!

 Many people responded to this with sheer criticism and were sceptical about this new form of currency!
 Few of them, however, excitedly offered to join hands with Satoshi and help!